learn-co-students/deployment-seattle-ds-080519/README.md

 curl -X POST -H "Content-type: application/json" -d '{"Alcohol": 12.82, "Malic acid": 3.37, "Ash": 2.3, "Alcalinity of ash": 19.5, "Magnesium": 88.0, "Total phenols": 1.48, "Flavanoids": 0.66, "Nonflavanoid phenols": 0.4, "Proanthocyanins": 0.97, "Color intensity": 10.26, "Hue": 0.72, "OD280/OD315 of diluted wines": 1.75, "Proline": 685.0}' https://us-central1-splendid-petal-256700.cloudfunctions.net/wine-predictor
 ```

-## Google Cloud AI Platform
+## ML-Specific Deployment Example: Google Cloud AI Platform
 Google Cloud AI Platform allows you to upload an exported model to the cloud, then make future requests to the cloud to make new predictions.
-The primary use case seems to be people who are already very integrated into the Google Cloud ecosystem, since they encourage requesting predictions through their custom SDK rather than through a standard REST API interface.
+The primary use case seems to be people who are already very integrated into the Google Cloud ecosystem, since they encourage requesting predictions through their custom SDK in Python rather than through a standard REST API interface.

 ### Pricing
 It looks like there is no free tier for this service.
 [Pricing summary here.](https://cloud.google.com/ml-engine/docs/pricing)